 Leaf blower

-Leaf blowers cost between $80 and $200.
-A leaf blower lets you easily clean up leaves from your lawn in fall, so they don’t build up and suffocate your grass.
-You can also use a leaf blower to clear off hard surfaces, such as your driveway and sidewalk, and to blow away lawn clippings after mowing.
+A leaf blower lets you easily clean up leaves from your lawn so they don’t build up and suffocate your grass.
+You also can use a leaf blower to clear off hard surfaces, such as your driveway and sidewalk, and to blow away lawn clippings after mowing.
+Check our pricing guide to learn more about the types of leaf blowers and their costs.

 String trimmer

-The typical price range for string trimmers is around $80 to $200.
 Most lawn mowers cannot cut grass around the edge of your lawn or in tight corners.
-This is where the string trimmer (aka weed eater) comes in—it reaches the grass and weeds in corners and around fences, walls, walkways, and other obstacles.
+This is where the string trimmer (aka weed eater) comes in — it reaches the grass and weeds in corners and around fences, walls, walkways, and other obstacles.
+Discover the cost factors involved before purchasing a string trimmer.

 Sprayer

-You can get a lawn sprayer within the range of $15 to $85.
+You can get a lawn sprayer for less than $100.
 A sprayer is a tool for broadcasting herbicides and pesticides across your lawn.
 Sprayers make weed and pest control in your lawn much easier.

 Cost of professional lawn services

 Sure, doing yard work yourself saves you a lot of money, but wouldn’t it be easier to hire someone else to mow the lawn?
-Let’s look at the cost of some of the most popular lawn care services so you can compare costs and decide if the extra cash is worth the time you would save.
+Learn more about some of the most popular lawn care services so you can compare and decide if the added expense is worth the time you would save.

 FAQ

-Most lawn mowers can last ten years or more with regular maintenance.
-If you don’t take care of your mower, though, it will probably last about 4-5 years or even as little as 1-2 years.
+A lawn mower’s lifespan will vary based on factors like usage, maintenance, and quality.
+Most lawn mowers can last 10 years or more with regular maintenance.
+If you don’t take care of your mower, though, it will probably only last four to five years or even as little as one to two years.

 To get the best prices: Early fall is the best time of year to buy a lawn mower if you’re hunting for a bargain.
 You’ll likely find some excellent savings on equipment as retailers lower prices to clear their spring and summer inventories.